 X6 is just full of these: for example, it wants to know if you want to "Overwright" your save...

 X8 had one boss's name written in the manuals and in dialogue as "Gigavolt Man-O-War".
 On the "boss display" screen when you selected his stage, it displayed the name as "GIGABOLT MAN-O-WAR".
 Most likely due to the B/V confusion in Japanese transliteration of English words.

 The manual for Mega Man X Treme 2 seems to misspell the names of the villains and Iris, being translated correctly in the actual game.
 This isn't as big of a blunder for the villains Gareth (Garess) and Berkana (Belkana) but given that X4 came out several years before this, you would figure they'd know how Iris is spelled.
 Instead, she's 'Aillis.'

 The NES translation of Metal Gear was So Bad, It's Good ("The truck have started to move!", "I feel asleep!"), but the English MSX version (official, not a fan translation) a mess.
-Examples: "Destoroy the ultimate weapon, Metal Gear", "I goofed!
-The lorry started to move!", etc.
+Example: "Destoroy the ultimate weapon, Metal Gear".

 AVGN: Man, these translations suck.
 Couldn't they just get anyone to proofread this shitload of fuck?